-Phishing is any form of contact to extract confidential information.
-This is done via social media, fake emails, counterfeit websites and by telephone.
-Fraudsters ‘fish’ for information from potential victims by sending emails, sending messages on social media, sending text messages to you cellphone or calling you claiming some form of urgency.
+Phishing exists in many forms of contact, with the goal of extracting confidential information.
+This is done via phone, social media, emails, and counterfeit websites.
+Fraudsters ‘fish’ for information from potential victims by sending emails, sending messages on social media, sending text messages to your cellphone, or calling you claiming some form of urgency.
 The goal is to gain access to digital or physical property.
-If you enter your login details in a fake site or provide them with this information on a call or message, the scammers can use it to access the details to enter on your account and clear it without you even knowing.
+When you click on a link to a fake website, you are asked to submit your login credentials.
+When you provide them with your login credentials, the criminals can use these to access your account without you even knowing.

 How to recognize phishing?

 The scammer can easily change the sender's name to make it look like the email came from LiteBit.
 Scammers often use an unclear email address that contains our name.
 Therefore, always check the full e-mail address, not only the "name" of the sender.
 E-mails from LiteBit are sent from email@example.com or firstname.lastname@example.org without any special characters or numbers.
 Be mindful of the smallest deviations.